HISTORY OF WCFC SUPPORTERS TRUST

 On Saturday 5th March 2016, a crowd of 2,135 turned up for a “Home” game at Aggborough vs Fan Owned FC United of Manchester to highlight City’s homeless plight.

-During the period from 2013, the Trust also pushed Community Ownership for the Football Club but there was still resistance from within the Club whilst it was gradually dying.
+During the period from 2013, the Trust also pushed Community Ownership for the Football Club but there was still resistance from some shareholders within the Club whilst it was gradually dying.

 The Trust continued to promote the club at every opportunity whilst in exile at Aggborough (Kidderminster Harriers) at the Victoria Ground (Bromsgrove Rovers).